How to Configure the Shipping Rates in WooCommerce Multi-Carrier Shipping Plugin

 If you have not defined the Fallback rate then the Cart page will show the No shipping methods available error.
 This is a very important feature to have when you are defining the shipping rules only on certain products.

-The Multi-Carrier shipping plugin is an excellent plugin if you want to show conditional shipping.
+The WooCommerce Multi-Carrier Shipping plugin is an excellent plugin if you want to show conditional shipping.
 This plugin gives you quite a lot of control over the shipping methods and how they appear on the Cart page.
 This article was an attempt to help you understand those features and show you how to use them.

 Let us know if have any query regarding this article in the comment section below.
 If you need any further assistance then feel free to contact our customer support.